Camp Sonshine’s Overnight Site – Camp Solaris…

 Activities: Days will be filled with a variety of favorite Camp Sonshine activities such a archery, go-karts, sports, water games, electives, and more, as well as a whole new line-up of activities unique to our new location.

 Campers are sure to build life-long friendships with camp counselors and their peers as they participate in the many great experiences planned for them through out the week.
 Evenings will continue to be filled with supervised large group activities, games, spiritual development time and opportunities to share stories and highlights of the day.

 Expedition: 7th – 9th grade

 Ages: Created for teens entering 7th – 9th grade in the fall

 Duration: 5 Nights, Sunday Evening – Friday Evening (See Rates & Dates)

-Activities: Delivering an unforgettable combination of favorite camp activities team challenges, community service and off-site field trips.
+Activities: The Expedition program delivers an unforgettable combination of favorite camp activities team challenges, community service and off-site field trips.
 Expedition is sure to give your teen a positive and consturctive community of peers to grow and serve with, while having the time of their life.

 Specific Details about field-trips, packing lists and everything you’ll need to know about a week at Camp Solaris will be made available in the Parent Guide -out April 2019!
 See Parent Resources Section.